 Write a petition explaining the extenuating circumstance and asking permission to withdraw.
 Appropriate documentation of the extenuating circumstance must be provided in addition to the student’s statement.

-International Students must also meet with an adviser in the International Students and Scholars Office prior to submitting the Request for Withdrawal form to the college office.
+International Students must also meet with an advisor in the International Students and Scholars Office prior to submitting the Request for Withdrawal form to the college office.

-Submit the petition, documentation, and the completed Request for Withdrawal Form signed by student and adviser to the college student services office.
+Submit the petition, documentation, and the completed Request for Withdrawal Form signed by student and advisor to the college student services office.

 Requests must be submitted prior to the beginning of the final exam period each term.

 The college will determine whether to approve or deny the request for late term withdrawal.
 Appeals may be made to the college student services office.

 Undergraduate students on academic probation who are granted withdrawal during Period Three will be subject to academic dismissal at the end of the term.
 Appeals may be made to the college Academic Standards Committee.